gvmii/Speedrunning-leaderboard-Discord-Bot-Python/README.md

 - Move to another data file method (Database, or .csv)
 - Add an installation setup.py for first startup (create .env file, set channel ID, etc)
 - Add a medals system, where you can give them to members for certain achievements
+- Get data from speedrun.com
+- Separate commands/utilities by cogs
 ### Style guidelines

 - All code should be formatted with [Black](https://black.readthedocs.io/en/stable/index.html)